 New students are required to attend an orientation prior to the class start date.
 This meeting is to welcome new students and introduce them to the school's policies and procedures.
-During orientation, many topics are discussed, including school rules, regulations, financial aid questions, state board exams, grading, attendance, theory classes, clinic floor work, satisfactory progress, and project completions.
-Students are also given the opportunity to meet instructors, school staff, and other students and to ask questions about their training programs
+During orientation many topics are discussed, including school rules, regulations, financial aid questions, state board exams, grading, attendance, theory/lecture classes, clinic floor work, internships, satisfactory academic progress, and project completions as they relate to the program.
+Students are also given the opportunity to meet instructors, school staff, and other students and to ask questions about their training programs.